 Getting the DS-2019 from a U.S. school is not enough to become a legal J-1 visitor; you must also be allowed legal entry to the U.S. as J-1, or be approved for a change of status from another type of nonimmigrant visa.

 How the DS-2019 is created

 Once your admission into a program has been accepted, your name and other biographic information are entered into a U.S. government database called SEVIS (Student and Exchange Visitor Information System).
 The SEVIS database processes the information and produces a "PDF" file of the DS-2019 that is sent back to the school via the internet.
 The school official (either a Responsible Officer or Alternate Responsible Officer) prints and signs the DS-2019 and then it is prepared for delivery to you.
 If an update or change needs to be made on the DS-2019, the school official makes these requests through SEVIS and a new document is produced.

 How the DS-2019 is used outside the U.S.

 The DS-2019 form is used by the prospective visitor to apply for a J-1 visa at the U.S. embassy or consulate abroad.
 The visa is the document needed to be allowed entry into the U.S. The DS-2019 must be presented along with the J-1 visa to a U.S. Customs and Border Protection agent upon arrival at a U.S. port-of-entry.

 How the DS-2019 is used inside the U.S.

-Once you have arrived in the U.S. and passed through the border inspections process, the DS-2019 is used for identification purposes and proof of your legal status.
-If you get a job on or off-campus, you will be required to show the DS-2019 will be shown to the employer as part of the hiring process.
+Once the visitor has arrived in the U.S. and passed through the border inspections process, the DS-2019 is used for identification purposes and proof of legal status.
+For those J visitors who are eligible for employment, the DS-2019 will be shown to the employer as part of the hiring process.

 Transfer of Programs

 The DS-2019 is also needed for a transfer of programs.
-If you are transferring from one J-1 program to another, you must obtain a DS-2019 from the new school or program before your current DS 2019 has expired.
+If a visitor transfers from one J-1 program to another, a new DS-2019 is issued by the new school or program before the current DS 2019 has expired.
 See the Responsible Officer at your program to get more information about the transfer process.

 Traveling with the DS-2019